People's Liberation Army (Myanmar): 2021 refoundation

 The roots of the PLA's refoundation came from before the civil war.
-In 2017, youth leaders of the All Burma Federation of Student Unions from Shwebo District, Sagaing Region declared their commitment to Communism and began aiming to rebuild Marxist armed resistance in Myanmar.
+In 2017, youth leaders of the All Burma Federation of Student Unions from Shwebo District, Sagaing Region, declared their commitment to Communism and began aiming to rebuild Marxist armed resistance in Myanmar.
 They contacted the Kachin Independence Army in 2018 and received training in Laiza.
-Underground members of the CPB also continued militant actvity, with most of the underground members being from before the 1989 party split.
+Underground members of the CPB also continued militant activity, with most of the underground members being from before the 1989 party split.

 The Tatmadaw deposed the democratically elected members of Myanmar's civilian government in a coup d'état on 1 February 2021, and established a junta named the State Administration Council (SAC).
 The CPB subsequently released a statement on the same day, condemning the coup and calling for a united front against the Tatmadaw.

 CPB cadres reentered Myanmar through the country's border with China in March 2021.
-Five months later in August 2021, the CPB announced that it had rearmed itself and established a new armed wing to wage a people's war against the SAC.
+Five months later, in August 2021, the CPB announced that it had rearmed itself and established a new armed wing to wage a people's war against the SAC.
 The party chose the PLA name as a call back to their previous armed resistance.
 The Kachin Independence Army (KIA) provided the PLA troops with their initial supply of weapons and equipment.

 The PLA claimed in 2023 to have an active force of 1,000 troops.
 At that time, it was fighting alongside the People's Defence Force in Tanintharyi Region.
-On 27 October 2023, the PLA participated in the Three Brotherhood Alliance's ‘Operation 1027’ in northern Shan State and with the MNDAA and TNLA in the capture of Lashio and Mongmit.
+On 27 October 2023, the PLA participated in the Three Brotherhood Alliance's 'Operation 1027' in northern Shan State and with the MNDAA and TNLA in the capture of Lashio and Mongmit.

 From July to September 2024, the PLA allowed 138 elephants and their human handlers to take refuge in its camp near Mandalay.
 The handlers had fled from junta-run timber camps, where the elephants were used to transport logs through dense jungle.
 The PLA stated that it intended to protect the elephants from traffickers and the handlers from the Tatmadaw until the junta is overthrown.